Written by Divinity Nutra, Updated on March 13, 2023

 However, since chronic inflammation has emerged as an indicator of Alzheimer’s progression, we need something that can tackle both problems at once.

-Significant research has shown that curcumin possesses strong anti-inflammatory properties that may improve chronic neuroinflammation.
+Significant research has shown that curcumin possesses strong natural anti-inflammatory properties that may improve chronic neuroinflammation.
 Turmeric supplements also enhance the body’s antioxidant activity, which helps reduce oxidative stress linked to amyloidosis progression.

 In this post, we will assess the research surrounding curcumin’s capability to help in the treatment and prevention of Alzheimer’s disease and dementia.